zack-young-ideas/young-ideas.ca/_posts/2024-01-01-creating-a-desktop-application.md

 ---
 layout: post
 author: Zack Young
-title: Deploying To AWS
+title: Creating A Desktop Application
-subtitle: This is a subtitle.
-I believe it is appropriate to include a subtitle with every post.
+subtitle: In this article, we use ElectronJS to creat a desktop application to act as the user interface for our password manager.
-category: Cloud
+category: JavaScript
 image: mockup.jpg
 ---
 Aliquam venenatis est eu maximus congue.
 Curabitur suscipit porta